-- SMC distributes a variety of informational materials related to stormwater management through its "take away" rack and website. - Upon request, informational materials are distributed directly to Lake County MS4s in PDF format for use on community websites, in community newsletters, and in community "take away" racks. - In 2016, SMC developed "Living on the Water's Edge" which included prevention pollution and bio infiltration practices for riparian landowners.
-This was widely distributed electronically (https://lakecountyil.gov/DocumentCenter/View/11146) as well as in print form. - Provided NPDES related information via Facebook
+- SMC distributes a variety of informational materials related to stormwater management through its "take away" rack and website. - Upon request, informational materials are distributed directly to Lake County MS4s in PDF format for use on community websites, in community newsletters, and in community "take away" racks. - Provided NPDES related information via Facebook - Provided a Watershed E-News in March 2017. - SMC Developed a Voluntary Floodplain Buyout Program Handout in 2017, available as a PDF or in print (https://lakecountyil.gov/DocumentCenter/View/20510). - SMC developed in June 2017 a Landowner's Monitoring and Maintenance Guide for the Bull Creek Restoration Project Area in Beach Park, IL.